NikSativa/SpryKit/README.md

 ## SpryEquatable

-NSpry uses `SpryEquatable` protocol to equate arguments
+Spry uses `SpryEquatable` protocol to equate arguments

 * Make types conform to `SpryEquatable` using only a single line to declare conformance and one of the following
     * Be AnyObject